 Both approaches involve defining the roles your volunteers will fulfill within your organization.
 While it’s important to a volunteer to be doing something meaningful for your mission, what most are really looking for is a partner (you) with whom they can work together to improve the world.

-Being clear about expectations up front can also help volunteer who are on the fence decide whether the opportunity is a good fit for their interests, skills, and availability.
+Being clear about expectations upfront can also help volunteers who are on the fence decide whether the opportunity is a good fit for their interests, skills, and availability.

 Think quality over quantity.
 Your goal should be to attract people for which your volunteer roles are a “no brainer.”
 That your work really matches their key desires.